BestTimesToVisit.com Logo

 Getting Around Indonesia

 For island hopping across the vast Indonesian archipelago, domestic flights are often the most practical choice.
-Garuda Indonesia is the flag carrier offering a higher service level, while Citilink is its budget-friendly subsidiary, perfect for shorter hops.
+Garuda Indonesia is the national carrier, offering a higher standard of service, while Citilink is its budget-friendly subsidiary.
+Both are essential for covering long distances efficiently.

 Perama Tour Buses

 These tourist-oriented buses are a fantastic way to travel between major tourist hubs on islands like Java and Bali.
-They offer a comfortable and relatively affordable alternative to flying for medium distances.
+They offer a comfortable and relatively affordable way to see the countryside, connecting popular destinations like Yogyakarta, Surabaya, and Denpasar.

 GoJek & Grab (Ride-hailing Apps)